Sanidhyafeaturist/Sanidhyafeaturist/README.md

 ---

-## Current Focus
+## 🌱 Current Focus

-I am currently focused on developing Windows-friendly applications.
-I actively seek opportunities to expand my skill set and take on new challenges.
+Currently, I am working on developing Windows-friendly applications.
+I thrive on new challenges and actively seek opportunities to expand my skill set.

 ---

-## Recent Projects
+## 🚀 Recent Projects

-Here are some of my recent projects that highlight my skills and interests:
+Here are some highlights of my recent projects that showcase my skills and interests:

 1. **[Humanoid Robot With Emergency Features](https://github.com/Sanidhyafeaturist/Humanoid-robot-with-emergency-features)**
-   A robot designed to assist in emergencies by calling for help.
+   A robot designed to act as a companion and assist in emergencies by calling for help.
    *Credits: Inspired by Otto Diy and SleepyAsh26.*

 2. **[Bootloader For NodeMCU](https://github.com/Sanidhyafeaturist/Bootloaderfornodemcu)**